 To limit the number of elements to be returned by the filtering operation, use the fields in the Limit column.
 The default limit is 50; the maximum limit can be set in the corresponding Usage Settings section from the Preferences dialog.
 For more information, see SQL Table Field Usage Settings.
 The Context column displays the context of the filter operation where relevant.
 The context of the first attribute filter in the list is the project.
-The context of any other attribute filter in the list is the attribute above it in the list.
-To modify the attributes' order in the list, use the green arrow buttons to the left of the attributes list.
+The context of any other attribute filter in the list is the attributes' order in the list, use the green arrow buttons to the left of the attributes list.
 When the attributes' order changes, the context of the filtering operation changes.
 To the right of Attribute filters area, the list of projects is displayed.